Fortunately, lots of images survive from those days. Here are a few to help keep your interest level up as you read the book and prepare

 If you want to look at the buildings and grounds of the fair, then a quick search on Google will give you lots of results.
 Here is one picture that features the large statue.
 You can see the main buildings surrounding the Grand Basin.

-I sympathize with the fans of the fair who were sad to see these temporary buildings torn down.
-However, I am not as big a fan of the large scale of the buildings as the people of 1893 Chicago.
+e of 1893 Chicago.
 Things seem huge and impersonal.
 I noticed the same thing when I visited Chicago recently and sat down by a fountain in Lincoln Park.
 It was enormous.
 I prefer a smaller fountain in a nice, quiet courtyard.

 The last picture is of a building in Tacoma, Washington.
 It was designed by the firm of Burnham and Root.
 Apparently, it is one of just a few surviving buildings on the west coast by this firm.
 I was struck by how sad the little building looks.
 It seems a fitting end for this blog entry since the last few pages of the book remind me of this building.